sveltia/sveltia-cms/README.md

 ### Migration

+Have a look at the [compatibility chart](#compatibility) above first.
 If you’re already using Netlify/Decap CMS with the GitHub backend and don’t have any custom widget, custom preview or plugin, migrating to Sveltia CMS is super easy.
 Edit `/admin/index.html` to replace the CMS `script` tag, and push the change to your repository:

 ```diff
 -<script src="https://unpkg.com/netlify-cms@^2.0.0/dist/netlify-cms.js"></script>